Maor-Or/OS_M5/readme.txt

-while N is the amount of numbers, and seed is a random seed to genarate example (1): ./st_pipeline 2 example (2): ./st_pipeline 2 123123123 afterwards, the clients connect to the server and the reactor object is collecting the clients' fds, and messages can be sent to the server from all client "in parallel".
+while N is the amount of numbers, and seed is a random seed to genarate example (1): ./st_pipeline 2 example (2): ./st_pipeline 2 123123123 afterwards, the program should run the AO's as expected.

-To shut down the server/ any connected client - cntl+c

-see ex_screenshot for example
+no need to shut down anything by hand, the program will shut down by itself. see ex_screenshot for example